The cube paintings started In May of 2024.

 Vancouver Box Special

-Visual perception and sensory experience have intrigued me since childhood and my memories often combined the visual and physical.
+Visual perception and sensory experience have intrigued me since childhood and my memories often combine the visual and physical.

 I can see myself back in time with legs up the wall, singing while staring at abstract wallpaper.
-Or sitting in a bath running water while gazing at perceived faces in floor tile, or losing track of time while staring at clouds.
-I can still taste the salt of the slushys now water that I sucked up a 30-inch-long plastic horn in the parking lot during the local winter carnival.
-I can’t be the only one who touched two fingertips together while going cross-eyed, thereby seeing a floating kidney bean shape two inches from the tip of one’s nose.
+Or sitting in the bath with running water while gazing at perceived faces in floor tile, or losing track of time while staring at clouds.
+I can still taste the salt of the slushy snow water puddle that I sucked up a 30-inch-long plastic horn, while in the parking lot during the local winter carnival.
+Am I the only one who touched two fingertips together while going cross-eyed, thereby seeing a floating kidney bean shape two inches from the tip of my nose?

-I was a pint-sized Merlin bending rainbows!
-Little did I know that a few days of dragging my dad’s powerful u-shaped magnets across our cathode ray tube television screen owould destroy the picture of our family television.
+Once I was a pint-sized Merlin bending rainbows!
+Little did I know that a few days of dragging my dad’s powerful u-shaped magnets across our cathode ray tube screen would destroy the picture of our family television.
 Oops!

-For reason unknown, around the age of ten, I had the compulsion to take fat finger sized charcoal sticks and covered every square inch of every page of a colouring book.
-When they were totally black and as powdery as can be, I tore out and folded up each page and packed them all into a clear plastic bag to donate to the church bazaar fundraiser.
-They sold – making my grandmother my first patron.
-I like to believe she sensed my brilliance, but I laugh now thinking she may have felt sorry for me. 😉
+For reasons unknown, around the age of ten, I had the compulsion to take fat finger sized charcoal sticks and cover every square inch of every page of a colouring book.
+When the pages were totally black and as powdery as can be, I tore out and folded up each page and packed them all into a clear plastic bag to donate to the church bazaar fundraiser.
+They sold! – making my grandmother my first patron.
+I like to believe my grandmother sensed my brilliance, but I laugh now thinking she may have felt sorry for me. 😉

-I recall devouring my dad’s art books and finding images that I fixated on, such as a Mondrian squares and lines, or the rounded face in a Pontormo fresco or the strangely coloured angels and pale exposed flesh of Jean Fouquet’s ‘Madonna and Child’ (c.1450).
-I have always had an innate appreciation of form, and I am always pulled towards art that made ‘the elements of art’ obvious.
+I recall devouring my dad’s art books and finding images that I fixated on, such as Mondrian’s squares and lines, or the rounded face in a Pontormo fresco or the strangely coloured angels and pale exposed flesh of Jean Fouquet’s ‘Madonna and Child’ (c.1450).
+I have always had an innate appreciation of form, and I am always pulled towards art that made the elements of art obvious enough for me to learn from.

-An unexpressed inner drive from my later teens onward was to understand how to create illusion, dimension, depth, form….
+An inexplicable inner drive from my later teens onward was to understand how to create illusion, dimension, depth, form…. and that drive has never gone away.

 The exhibition also includes…